 Dolby Zoom is a very powerful analysis tool.
 Much as a camera lens can "zoom" into a single subject of interest out of many, the Dolby Zoom feature lets you quickly "zoom" into a single Dolby bitstream, out of multiple encoded Dolby streams and other channels.
 You can immediately listen to and meter the contained audio channels, as well as view the Dolby metadata.
 Bitstreams are shown distinctively along with the normal metering channels, as shown in Figure 2-8.
-Examples of Dolby Zoom screens are shown in Figure 2-10.
+The Dolby Zoom Screen is shown in Figure 2-10.